Agency Contact

 _____ Municipal institutions

-* The Commission accepts NRI applications from out-of-state public degree and non-degree institutions to determine exemption from programmatic review.
+* The Commission accepts NRI applications from out-of-state public degree and non-degree institutions to determine approval of or exemption from programmatic review.

 Does your agency authorize specific academic programs offered by institutions, only institutions themselves, or both?